ronaldvanrij/ansible-oracle-java/README.md

 This Ansible role has the following features for Oracle JDK:

- - Install JDK 8, 9 or 10 in current versions.
+ - Install JDK 8 or 10 in current versions.
  - Install optional Java Cryptography Extensions (JCE).
 Only for JDK 8, because it is no longer needed for JDKs > 8.
  - Install for CentOS, Debian/Ubuntu, SUSE, and Mac OS X families.

+ **Attention:** As of April 2018 older versions of JDK 8 and 10 are no longer available publicly on the Oracle website.
+You need an Oracle account to download these.
+This role does not support downloading roles with an Oracle account.
+This means, that you can only download the latest version of JDK 8 and 10 with this role!

+However you can still use this role to install older versions, if you download them and provide them as pre-downloaded file or via http (just define `java_mirror` accordingly).

 This role is based on [williamyeh.oracle-java](https://github.com/William-Yeh/ansible-oracle-java), but I wanted more recent Java versions and decided to drop support for older versions.